Existence and Cardinality of $k$-Normal Elements in Finite Fields: Conclusions and Open Problems

 In this paper, we dealt with the recently introduced concept of $k$-normal elements in finite fields \cite{huczynska2013existence}.
 The existence and cardinalities of $k$-normal elements in $\fqm$ are both strongly tied to the factorization of the polynomial $x^m-1$ over $\fq$, which, in turn, depends on the factorization of cyclotomic polynomials.
 One does not have an explicit formula for the irreducible factors of cyclotomic polynomials, or of their degrees, and so it is not possible to directly infer the existence or numbers of $k$-normal elements.
 However, one may deduce several key results by forcing certain conditions on $m$, $k$, and $q$.
 In Theorem \ref{existencecondition}, we used the general factorization of $x^m-1$ into cyclotomic polynomials to obtain a new existence condition for $k$-normal elements.

 The structure of $\fqm$ as an additive module over $\fq[x]$ plays a key role in proofs related to normal and $k$-normal bases.
 In Theorem \ref{lowerbound}, we furnished a lower bound for the number of $k$-normal elements in $\fqm$ under the sole assumption that at least one of them exists.
 The proof is inspired by the observation in \cite{hyde2018normal} that the additive module structure of $\fqm$ in fact gives rise to a group action on all the normal elements.
 Our bound does not require a specific form for $m$ or $q$, and therefore extends beyond the formulas provided in \cite{saygi2019number}.
+Two interesting problems arise in this direction.